• 10 Things Your Life Doesn’t Need

 1 – Bucket lists

 Take your lofty goals and unique experiences and set a real deadline.
-Accomplish five of them in 2011.
+Accomplish five of them this year.
 Select two more and have them done by the end of the decade.
 If you want to do something before you die, do it now.

 I’m certain you can come up with 10 more things you don’t need.
 Whether you follow my lead on the above items or blaze your own trail, eliminate what you don’t need so you can focus on what you really want.